 CalCompetes tax credit eligibility and evaluation criteria

 GO-Biz (the California Governor’s Office of Business and Economic Development) is required to consider the extent to which the credit will influence a business’ ability, willingness or both to create new, full-time jobs in this state that might not otherwise be created in the state by the taxpayer or any other taxpayer.

 - Number of jobs created or retained

-- Extent of unemployment or poverty in business area
+- Extent of unemployment and poverty in current or proposed site location

 - Training opportunities offered to employees

 - Extent to which the credit influences creation of new California jobs